khrykin/sequelize-file/Readme.md

 ## Status

 This package is under early development.
-Do not use it yet!
+Do use it with caution!